Dark chocolate and chestnut cream roll

 - Place a large piece of baking paper on the bench and sprinkle liberally with caster sugar.
 Tip hot sponge out of tray upside down on to sugared paper.
 Cover with a tea towel.

 - Meanwhile, whip cream to firm peak stage.

 - Peel baking paper off sponge, spread chestnut puree over the inside of the sponge, then a layer of cream.

-- Use the baking paper the sponge is on roll up to form a log.
+- Use the baking paper the sponge is on to roll up and form a log.